epklein/epklein.github.io/_pages/reading.md

 ---
 layout: default
-title: About
+title: Reading
-permalink: /about
+permalink: /reading
 ---

-I'm a Brazillian professional with 15+ years of experience as a software development manager.

-Currently I'm an **Engineering Manager** at [VTEX](https://vtex.com/), the enterprise digital commerce platform.
-My vertical is responsible for delivering services that integrates our SaaS platform to the big marketplaces and that allows the VTEX ecosystem to develop Apps to integrate VTEX merchants to a variaty of channels.

-I have previous experience in other sectors, notably the financial market and mobile device management (MDM).

-## Reading list

-This is a collection of books that I've read and I would recommend for everyone.
+In this page I share the books I'm currently reading.
+I also share a collection of books that I've already read and I would recommend for everyone.

 I have also separate reading lists in the main topics I write about in this blog: [Leadership](/leadership), [Management](/mgmt), [Software Engineering Management](/mgmt/swe) and its branches.